Nadhila/Explainble-AI/README.md

 -	1 Embedding layer responsible for the word embedding
 -	1 spatialDropout1D layer Decreasing the number of features that we train on
 -	Bidirectional LSTM layer A variant of the LSTM That uses two LSTMs one forward and one backward.
--	2 dense layer
+- Flatten layer
--	1 dropout layer which located between the dense layer
+-	2 Dense layer.Last dense layer with softmax
--	Last dense layer with softmax
+-	1 dropout layer with 50% which located between the dense layer

 The details architecture of the model bi-directional (picture)

 ![Alt text](https://github.com/Nadhila/Explainble-AI/blob/master/bi-LSTMmodel.png "Bi-LSTM Model")